 This week's housing data go to the bears and those who are looking (and able) to buy or refinance.
-Mortgage rates again hit record lows.
-This time the average 30-year fixed rate mortgage fell to 3.75 percent and the 15-year rate fell to 2.97 percent as market concerns over Eurozone tensions continued to pressure long-term Treasury bond yields.
+Mortgage rates again hit record lows -- this time the average 30-year fixed rate mortgage fell to 3.75 percent and the 15-year rate fell to 2.97 percent.

 Here's a look at mortgage rates: